-As set forth in the notice of proposed rulemaking (NPRM), the final rule likewise imposes disclosure requirements on certain affiliated companies subject to the Commission's jurisdiction.
-The final rule provides that if a company communicates certain information about a consumer ("eligibility information") to an affiliate, the affiliate may not use that information to send solicitations to the consumer unless the consumer is given notice and an opportunity and a simple method to opt out of such use of the information and the consumer does not opt out.
-The final rule also contains model disclosures that companies may use to comply with the final rule's requirements.
+The final rules impose disclosure requirements on certain affiliated companies subject to each Agency's jurisdiction.
+Specifically, the FACT Act and the final rules provide that when a company communicates certain information about the consumer ("eligibility information") to an affiliate, the affiliate may not use that information to make solicitations for marketing purposes to the consumer unless the consumer is given a notice and an opportunity to opt-out of that use of the information and the consumer does not opt-out.